 Understanding the applicable laws can save contractors thousands in attorney fees when seeking a change order or increasing their chances of getting an equitable adjustment under the FAR.

-REA Contracting v Contract Disputes Act Claim Change Order Requirements
+REA Government Contracts v Contract Disputes Act Claim Change Order Requirements

 - Boards of Contract Appeals can only hear a contractor claim appeals case when you submit a legally sufficient claim for the contracting officer’s final decision.